sloboda/summonmonsterfouroneone/README.md

 web.py I installed from the web.py site.  sudo privileges to root were required to install it on my Linux system, but the installation was pretty simple.

+    sudo -H pip install web.py

 lxml was available through the Linux Ubuntu package installer synaptic.

+    sudo -H pip install lxml

 Once I stop adding features, I intend to redo the application in python3.

-I have access only to a UNIX (Ubuntu 12.04) host for development and testing.
+I have tested this on UNIX (Ubuntu 12.04 and Ubuntu 16.04) hosts.
 If you are able to help improve this application for other operating systems, great, please do so.

 Examples